animyrch/codecat/README.md

 ## Features

 Save any file that you want to translate as an .xcat file and open it with this extension installed.
-Extension will take over and present a custom editor where you file is divided into translatable line.
+Extension will take over and present a custom editor where you file is divided into translatable lines.

 As you translate line by line, the document will be updated with the translations.